-Take it from someone who as A) done her own kitchen renovation and B) spoke to copious homeowners for the homes section in Kitchens Bedrooms & Bathrooms magazine, buying a kitchen can be a minefield of confusion.
-So, I thought I would break down each part of the room in bite-size chunks to help you create your dream space…
+Buying a kitchen can be very confusing.
+Take it from someone who has renovated her own kitchen and spoken to copious homeowners for the KBB homes section.
+So I thought I’d break down each part of the room in bite-size chunks.
+This should help you create your dream space…

 Kitchen cabinets time

 With many different styles and options available, cabinetry should be one of the first considerations you make when buying a kitchen.

 Most schemes feature carcasses, base and wall units with cupboards and drawers, as well as tall housings for appliances, such as a bank of ovens and integrated refrigeration.

 Research which style you like – from shaker to handleless.
 Not sure what to go for?
 Why not try out our kitchen cabinets quiz!

 Then decide if you want to buy bespoke.
 This simply means the company make your kitchen to your exact requirements down to the very last detail.
 Or perhaps when buying a kitchen you’ll choose made to measure, or off the shelf.
 (This will largely be decided by what budget you have.)